jtreml/home-command/README.md

 The application connects to a bridge for the [Philips Hue][hue] lighting system, shows the status of connected light bulbs and lets the user control the lights.
 In short, what you get is:

 - Custom light bulb component to visualize current state
-- Very visual grid making use of renderers, custom, Polymer and Vaadin components
+- Very visual grid making use of renderers with custom Polymer and Vaadin components
 - Highly interactive control component to switch lights on and off, control color and brightness
 - Live-updating charts to visualize current power consumption
 - Drum machine to make the lights go with the beat